16ratneshkumar/1_Year/2_Semester/Computer Science/Blockchain/Hardhat/voting-dapp/README.md

 #### Step 18
-- Create a new folder(Constant) in src folder and add constant.js file.
+- Create a new folder(Constant) in src folder and add constant.js file and paste contract address here.
 ```js
 const contractAddress = "your contract address";